-Some auto insurers offer what’s called “accident forgiveness,” in which case a single wreck won’t (in theory, at least) affect your car insurance premiums.
+Some auto insurers offer what’s called “accident forgiveness,” in which case, they say, your first crash won’t affect your car insurance premiums.

 The car insurance industry is sustained by the premiums that drivers pay.
-When there’s an accident, the payout can be costly for them.
 That’s why your auto insurance premium is almost sure to go up after a crash.

 |Allstate||Allstate says accident forgiveness “starts the day you sign up” with their Your Choice Auto policy.|